keras-team/keras/README.md

 ## Guiding principles

-- __User friendliness.__ Keras is an API designed for human beings, not machines.
+- __User-friendliness.__ Keras is an API designed for human beings, not machines.
 It puts user experience front and center.
 Keras follows best practices for reducing cognitive load: it offers consistent & simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.

 - __Modularity.__ A model is understood as a sequence or a graph of standalone, fully configurable modules that can be plugged together with as few restrictions as possible.
 In particular, neural layers, cost functions, optimizers, initialization schemes, activation functions and regularization schemes are all standalone modules that you can combine to create new models.

 - __Easy extensibility.__ New modules are simple to add (as new classes and functions), and existing modules provide ample examples.
 To be able to easily create new modules allows for total expressiveness, making Keras suitable for advanced research.

 - __Work with Python__.
-No separate models configuration files in a declarative format.
+No separate models' configuration files in a declarative format.
 Models are described in Python code, which is compact, easier to debug, and allows for ease of extensibility.

 ------------------